pyr/net/examples/guides/http-server.md

 It differs in the following important ways:

-- The body of the ring request handlers are fed may be a [core.async](https://github.com/clojure/core.async) channel, in which case it will produce a list of chunks for the body.
+- The body of the ring request passed to handlers may be a [core.async](https://github.com/clojure/core.async) channel, in which case it will produce a list of chunks for the body.
 - Handlers may return a